jonriggert/jonriggert/README.md

-# Husband | Dad | Hybrid-Cloud & Platform-Ops Engineer who turns toil into code and outages into learning moments.
+# Husband | Dad | Hybrid-Cloud & Platform-Ops Leader who turns toil into code and outages into learning moments.

 ## 🧑🏻‍💻 Bringing 15+ year of technical experience in Electronics, Audio-Visual, System-Cloud Administration, and Project Management.